gemcfadyen/time-travel-assignment/README.md

 ## API Documentation

-When running locally, the swagger documentation can be browsed at `http://localhost:8081/swagger-ui.html` which details the available POST and GET endpoints.
+When running locally, the swagger documentation can be browsed at `http://localhost:8081/swagger-ui.html`.
+Here you will find details on the available POST and GET endpoints.